gardedeval/TinyGenericC/README.md

 # TinyGenericC
 Tiny C Libraries that exploits undefined behaviors to achieve generic programming.
 Requires C99 support.

+Inspired by [rxi/map](https://github.com/rxi/map) and [rxi/vec](https://github.com/rxi/vec) and [attractivechaos/klib](https://github.com/attractivechaos/klib)

 # WARNING
 You are summoning the horrific nasal demons.
 Multiple nasal demons.
 You should never recall them unless you are steer-clear of knowing what you are doing.

+Compile-time type checking is practically disabled here by the side effect of pointer rewiring.
+I'm planning to import static_assert but it didn't work out on MSVC.

+Documents and comments are not completed.

+THREAD-UNSAFE EVEN WITH LOCKS PLEASE DO NOT USE IT IN PRODUCTION.

 Currently undergoing development:
 1. vector(T): Dynamic array.
 Translation-unit-free.